Task-Node/tasknode/README.md

 ### How does TaskNode handle my Python version?

-Right now, TaskNode only supports Python 3.12.
-We're working on adding support for other Python versions.
+Right now, TaskNode runs on Docker containers with Python 3.12.
+Most Python 3 code will work without any changes, but we're working on adding support for other Python versions.

 ### Where is the data processed?